Alaska School Activities Association: Activities

+AASG

 ASAA also regulates the statewide student government association, the Alaska Association for Student Government (AASG).
 This child organization includes about 150 member high schools all across Alaska.
 Collectively, local AASG programs serve over 25,000 young people in their home schools and statewide.
-The statewide organization is led by a 17-seat executive board composed of students selected for either one or two-year terms.
+The statewide organization is led by a 16-seat executive board composed of students selected for either one or two-year terms.